Michigan the Olympics

 Diane Ratnik, who played for U-M in 1981, made the Canadian volleyball team for the second time, 12 years after her first appearance in Los Angeles.
 The Canadians finished in 9th place.

-Windsurfer Caroll-Ann Alie, MA in Kinesiology 1989, made the Canadian team for the second time finished in 14th place.
+Windsurfer Caroll-Ann Alie, MA in Kinesiology 1989, made the Canadian team for the second time and finished in 14th place.

 Three other athletes with U of M connections competed for the U.S. in Atlanta.
 Carlton Bruner from Eastern Michigan won the 1500 meter freestyle at the U.S. trials and Annette Salmeen, an Ann Arbor native who swam for UCLA, competed in the 200 meter butterfly and the 800 meter freestyle relay.
 Both trained with Jon Urbanchek and Club Wolverine Swimmers.
 Bruner finished 13th in Atlanta.
 Salmeen tied for the 12th in the butterfly and swam in the qualifying round for gold medal winning U.S. team.